DigitalQatalyst/ArchBridge-SyncFlow-Server/docs/backend_field_mapping_config.md

 **Request Body Changes:**

-- Accept `fieldMappingConfigId` in the request body (optional)
+- Accept `fieldMappingConfigId` (project-specific config) OR `processTemplateTemplateName` in the request body (optional)
 - All Ardoq fields are now included in the request (not just name, description)

 **Processing Flow:**

 1. **Before Creating Work Items:**
-   - Extract `fieldMappingConfigId` from request body
+   - Extract `fieldMappingConfigId` or `processTemplateTemplateName` from request body
-   - Load field mapping configuration (or use defaults)
+   - If `fieldMappingConfigId` provided: Load project-specific configuration
+   - If `processTemplateTemplateName` provided: Load process template template for that template
+   - If neither provided: Determine project's process template and load corresponding process template template
+   - If template not found: Use hardcoded default mappings
-   - Validate configuration exists (if provided)
+   - Validate configuration/template exists (if provided)

 2. **For Each Work Item:**
    - Get work item type (Epic, Feature, User Story)